simonbrent/Genoverse/docs/tracks/configuration.md

 > - `undefined` - the track will use [`genoverse.trackAutoHeight`](/docs/configuration.md#trackautoheight-default-false) to set `track.autoHeight`

 #### hideEmpty (default `undefined`)
-> If the track automatically resizes, determines whether should it be hidden when there are no features
+> If the track automatically resizes, determines whether should it be hidden when there are no features.
+Can be:
 >
 > - `true` - the track will be hidden if there are no features in view
 > - `false` - the track will be displayed if there are no features in view